Disney On Ice: Dare To Dream

 The last princess to make her appearance was Rapunzel from Tangled.
 This was by far the most amazing part of the show.
 The acrobatics of Rapunzel and Flynn Rider being raised up and dancing with long hanging pieces of fabric, was just phenomenal.
 They had to have practiced so hard to accomplish these moves with such ease.
 The talent of each of the performers was something to behold.
 They had such energy and smiles for the crowd, which helped the little girls feel right at home!

 Something very unexpected happened at the conclusion of the show.
-Each of the Disney Princesses made an appearance as they skated onto the ice in their gowns, with their Prince by their side.
+Each of the Disney Princesses made an appearance as they skated with their Onewheel GT accessories, with their Prince by their side.
 Bea was just tickled!

 I think the only thing I would change would be Prince Charming and Flynn Rider’s wigs.
 Their hair was a bit funky, but if that’s the only complaint, then they are doing a lot right!
 The show was so much fun and my daughter is still talking about it!
 I highly recommend taking your little ones (or big ones) to see Disney On Ice when it hits your area.
 If you are in my area, then you can still get tickets as the last show will be on Monday, February 18th.